There is no one-time solution to keep our financial data safe. We have to evolve with the criminals.

 If we skip being mindful, the next thing we know might be a call straight to a fraudster, asking us for sensitive information in the guise of help.
-Best way to avoid it is to save the needed numbers of our banks from genuine sources as a habit.
+The best way to avoid it is to save the needed numbers of our banks from genuine sources as a habit.

-App stores try and optimise the verified apps ahead of others but we could depend on a genuine bank website to download the app, instead.
-Else, doing it in the presence of a branch official could be a safer option with guidance in person.
+App stores try and optimize the verified apps ahead of others but we could depend on a genuine bank website to download the app, instead.
+Else, doing it in the presence of a branch executive could be a safer option with guidance in person.

 As for social media handles, we should know better and not divulge any personal information or be coaxed offline to share on the phone through such media.

 At the most, we can flag an issue on social media and proactively follow up on numbers we know are genuine instead of waiting for someone to call us.